 - 20.1 It is the operator's responsibility to ensure all drivers using such adapted vehicles are properly trained in the use of specialist aids and equipment.
 It is the driver's responsibility NOT to undertake the transfer of wheelchair passengers unless they have had such training and are fully confident of their knowledge and competence to use the aids and equipment; also to ensure that the aids and equipment are used as intended and at no time is a passenger carried in an unsecured wheelchair or that a wheelchair is conveyed in such a way that it may cause an accident and/or injury to an occupant, other passengers, the driver or any third party.
-Failure to observe this requirement will be regarded most seriously by the Authority and may lead to the suspension or withdrawal of the operator or driver licence. - 20.2 Where a vehicle is utilised for the carriage of passengers in a wheelchair, the following conditions shall apply - - the vehicle must have been manufactured or properly adapted for that purpose - access to and exit from the wheelchair position must not be obstructed in any manner at any time except by wheelchair loading apparatus; - wheelchair internal anchorage must be of the vehicle manufacturer's design and construction and secured in such a position as not to obstruct any emergency exit; - a suitable restraint must be available for the occupant of a wheelchair; - access ramps or lifts to the vehicle must be securely fixed prior to use, and be able to support the wheelchair, occupant and helper; and - ramps and lifts must be securely stored in the vehicle before it may move off. - 20.3 Any equipment fitted to the vehicle for the purpose of lifting disabled persons or a wheelchair into the vehicle must have been tested in accordance with the requirements of the Lifting Operations and Lifting Equipment Regulations 1998 (SI 1998/2307) or any other subsequent regulations.
-Any such equipment must be maintained in a good working order and be available for use at all times.

-- 20.4 Where a vehicle is designed or adapted to carry a wheelchair, the licensee shall ensure that he/she or their driver has received sufficient training to load and convey wheelchair bound passengers. - 20.5 In addition to the provisions of signage/advertising above, a sign must be affixed to the outside of the vehicle indicating that it is able to convey passengers in wheelchairs.
+Failure to observe this requirement will be regarded most seriously by the Authority and may lead to the suspension or withdrawal of the operator or driver licence. - 20.2 Where a vehicle is utilised for the carriage of passengers in a wheelchair, the following conditions shall apply - - the vehicle must have been manufactured or properly adapted for that purpose - access to and exit from the wheelchair position must not be obstructed in any manner at any time except by wheelchair loading apparatus; - wheelchair internal anchorage must be of the vehicle manufacturer's design and construction and secured in such a position as not to obstruct any emergency exit; - a suitable restraint must be available for the occupant of a wheelchair; - access ramps or lifts to the vehicle must be securely fixed prior to use, and be able to support the wheelchair, occupant and helper; and - ramps and lifts must be securely stored in the vehicle before it may move off. - 20.3 A ramp or ramps, or other approved lifting device must be present and available for use to enable the safe loading and unloading of any passenger using a wheelchair, and be capable of supporting a wheelchair, occupant and helper.
+When deployed ramps must run flush with the vehicles interior floor level. - 20.4 All ramps must comply with the requirements of BSI's PAS 2012 1 Standard - 20.4 Where a vehicle is designed or adapted to carry a wheelchair, the licensee shall ensure that he/she or their driver has received sufficient training to load and convey wheelchair bound passengers. - 20.5 In addition to the provisions of signage/advertising above, a sign must be affixed to the outside of the vehicle indicating that it is able to convey passengers in wheelchairs.